corda/corda/docs/source/cordapp-build-systems.rst

         signing {
             enabled true
             options {
-                keystore keyStoreFile
+                keystore pathToKeyStoreFile
                 alias keyAlias
                 storepass keystorePass
+                keypass keyPass
             }
         }
     }

-Cordapp auto-signing allows to use signature constraints for contracts from the CorDapp without need to create a keyStore and configure the ``cordapp`` plugin.
+Cordapp auto-signing allows to use signature constraints for contracts from the CorDapp without need to create a keystore and configure the ``cordapp`` plugin.
 For production deployment ensure to sign the CorDapp using your own certificate e.g. by setting system properties to point to an external keystore or by disabling signing in ``cordapp`` plugin and signing the CordDapp JAR downstream in your build pipeline.
 CorDapp signed by Corda development certificate is accepted by Corda node only when running in the development mode.

-Signing options can be contextually overwritten by system properties `signingOption` as described above.
+Signing options can be contextually overwritten by the relevant system properties as described above.
-This allows the single ``gradle.build`` file to be used for a development build (defaulting to the Corda development keystore) and for a production build (using an external keystore).
+This allows the single ``build.gradle`` file to be used for a development build (defaulting to the Corda development keystore) and for a production build (using an external keystore).
-The example configuration using system properties:
+The example system properties setup for the build process which overrides signing options:

 .. sourcecode:: shell

     ./gradlew -DsigningKeystore="/path/to/keystore.jks" -DsigningAlias="alias" -DsigningStorepass="password" -DsigningKeypass="password"

-Not providing any system properties will trigger signing with the default Corda development keystore:
+Without providing the system properties, the build will sign the Cordapp with the default Corda development keystore:

 .. sourcecode:: shell

     ./gradlew

-To disable Cordapp signing:
+To signing can be disabled for a build:

 .. sourcecode:: shell

     ./gradlew -DsigningEnabled=false

-The ``cordapp`` plugin can use system properties for other options if the plugin is configured:
+Other system properties can be explicitly assigned to options by calling `System.getProperty` in ``cordapp`` plugin cnfiguration.
+For example the below configuration sets the specific singing algorithm when a system property is available otherwise defaults to empty string:

 .. sourcecode:: groovy